GTNewHorizons/GTNH-Dev-Doc/vision of the modpack/breakdown/general.md

 # 10. Miscellaneous Development Principles
 - Avoid small/tiny dusts if possible - percentage chance of full dusts instead.
 (See https://colab.research.google.com/drive/1hItspIDUBAAnNW4zJ1rMesAEiRytNWLh for some math on how to do that)
-- Avoid making new features that encourage spamming laggy setup.
+- Avoid making new features that encourage spamming laggy setups.